Fun Palaces 2014

 The Fun Palaces ranged in shape and size, from the Southbank Centre to a swimming pool, from a shed in Blackpool to reclaimed shop space in Portstewart, Northern Ireland, in a woodland in Cheshire to a Flying Fun Palace in Sheerness in Kent.
 Over the weekend, the Fun Palace HQ team scattered about the country to visit as many different Fun Palaces as they could – Sarah-Jane learnt the ukelele in Ormesby, Stella held a snake at a school in Bexley, Kirsty tried riding a tandem bike in Pontypridd and Hannah played a ping pong game of truth in Croydon.

-It was a truly exciting, revelatory year for all of us, we were constantly surprised and delighted at people’s enthusiasm for the idea and willingness to get involved, and we learned so much about what Fun Palaces really are – learning from the people who truly know, the Fun Palaces Makers themselves.
-We realised this was not just a one off celebration but an ongoing campaign for the democratisation of the arts and a celebration of culture at the heart of our communities.
+It was a ground-breaking year for all of us, we were constantly surprised and delighted at people’s enthusiasm for the idea and willingness to get involved, and we learned so much about what Fun Palaces really are – learning from the people who truly know, the Fun Palaces Makers themselves.
+We realised this was not just a one off celebration but an ongoing campaign for cultural democracy and a celebration of culture at the heart of our communities.

 Read some 2014 Maker Testimonials here.